nightingaleproject/Reference-Client/README.md

    3. In `appsettings.json` set `"ClientSecret": "<your-client-secret>"`
    4. In `appsettings.json` set `"Username": "<your-username>"`
    5. In `appsettings.json` set `"Password": "<your-password>"`
-4. Now that the client db is running and the configuration is complete, go to the reference-client-api/nvssclient project directory and run
+4. Once the client db is running and the configuration is complete, go to the reference-client-api/nvssclient project directory and run
     ```
     dotnet run
     ```

 ## Local Development Setup
 1. Set up the database docker containers
-    a.
-Run `docker-compose up --build` to initialize the client db (postgres) and the NVSS API Server db (mssql)
+    1. Run `docker-compose up --build` to initialize the client db (postgres) and the NVSS API Server db (mssql)
-    b.
-From the reference-client-api/nvssclient directory, run `dotnet ef database update` to intialize the client's db
+    2. From the reference-client-api/nvssclient directory, run `dotnet ef database update` to intialize the client's db
 2. Download the reference-nchs-api code from https://gitlab.mitre.org/nightingale/reference-nchs-api
-    a. make sure the db password in appsettings.json matches the one set in the docker compose file
+    1. make sure the db password in appsettings.json matches the one set in the docker compose file
-    b. from the reference-nchs-api/messaging project directory run `dotnet ef database update` to initialize the NVSS API Server's db
+    2. from the reference-nchs-api/messaging project directory run `dotnet ef database update` to initialize the NVSS API Server's db
-    c. from the reference-nchs-api directory run the NVSS API Server with `dotnet run --project messaging`
+    3. from the reference-nchs-api directory run the NVSS API Server with `dotnet run --project messaging`
 3. Configure the client implementation to connect to the local NVSS API Server
     1. Create an `appsettings.json` file from the `appsettings.json.sample` file
     2. In `appsettings.json` set `"ClientDatabase"` to your database connection string